 Dard tells us that Mirza Sultan Ahmad wrote articles in defense of Islam and had them published by a newspaper, the Mushur-e-Muhammadi.
 See Dard, page 57.
 Mirza Sultan Ahmad’s essays were published in these editions, Manshur-e-Muhammadi (Vol. 3, No. 23; Vol. 5, No. 1; Vol. 5, No. 4; Vol. 5, No. 13; Vol. 6, Nos.
 2 &.
 30).
 Later on, Mirza Sultan Ahmad never accepted any of MGA’s claims of divine revelation or etc.

 He died in 1876, per Griffin and the 1890 edition of the Punjab Chiefs.
 In Kitab ul Barriyya, MGA wrote that when his father died he was 34 or 35 years old, he also said that his father died at age 85, which is totally accurate per my timeline.
-However, in 1909, “Nuzul ul Masih” was published and MGA said (RK 18, P 495) today is 10 august 1902 (RK 18, P 495) He says from today 28 years ago my father died.
+However, in 1909, “Nuzul ul Masih” was published and MGA said (RK 18, P 495) today is 10 august 1902 (RK 18, P 495).
+He says from today 28 years ago my father died.
 1902-28= 1874 so mga´s Father died in 1874.
 There seems to be an error here, we blame MGA.
-MGA was terrible at math.

 After the death of Mirza Ghulam Murtaza, his nephews took Mirza Ghulam Qadir and his MGA to court over the land that was given to Mirza Ghulam Murtaza.
 Since he was given 1/5th separately.
 MGA’s cousins won the case, thus, when Mirza Sultan Ahmad came into power (1883) he immediately transferred the land to his cousins (see Dard, page 69-70).
 This would come to play out in the case of the wall in 1901.